iredmail/docs/en_US/integrations/0-integration.mlmmj.pgsql.md

 ```

 Now restart Amavisd and Postfix servivce, mlmmj mailing list manager is now
 fully integrated.

-We will setup `mlmmjadmin` to make managing mailing lists easier.
+We will setup `mlmmjadmin` program to make managing mailing lists easier.

-## Setup mlmmjadmin: a RESTful API server used to manage mlmmj mailing lists
+## Setup mlmmjadmin: RESTful API server used to manage mlmmj mailing lists

 * Download the latest mlmmjadmin release: <https://github.com/iredmail/mlmmjadmin/releases>,
-  upload to iRedMail server.
+  and upload to iRedMail server.
 We assume it's uploaded to `/root/` directory.

     !!! attention